 What Not to Do When Helping Someone With OCD

-It is important to not minimize someone’s experience with OCD, make fun of compulsions, or judge them negatively for having this condition.
+It is important to know what not to do and what not to say to someone with OCD.
+Try not to minimize someone’s experience with OCD, make fun of compulsions, or judge them negatively for having this condition.
 Even mistakes made with good intentions can be harmful in ways.

 Here are some things to avoid when supporting someone with OCD: